GaelGirodon/dynhost-refresh/php/README.md

 # DynHost refresh script - PHP

-A simple script to refresh a DynHost entry.

-This script checks your current public IP address and if it has changed, the DynHost entry is updated.
+A simple PHP script to update a DynHost record with the current public IP address if required.

 ## Setup